ChisAdrian/AndroidKotlin/README.md

 # AndroidKotlin
-Android with Kotlin RecyclerView, -OnItemClickListener and SQLITE db
+Android with Kotlin RecyclerView,
+2 aproaches of OnItemClickListener
+SQLITE db